 Grow bags are cheap and lightweight and easy for renters to pick up and move.

-- A relatively new concept for the domestic market, grow bags are strong and very cheap considering the volume they hold.
+- Grow bags are strong and very cheap considering the volume they hold.

-- Very compact – they fold up like a shopping bag so easy to transport and due to their flexibility, makes re-potting easy.
+- Very compact – they fold up like a shopping bag so easy to transport and due to their flexibility, make re-potting easy.

 - Have good drainage holes and are strong so can take a wide variety of plants from shallow veggies and herbs to trees.